 6.13.1 Description

-Editor's Note: Describe the solutions.
-Sub-clause(s) may be added to capture details, procedural flow etc.

 This solution addresses key issue #5 - Sharing of location information.

 This solution adds new procedures and information flows for the sharing of location information across MC service UE's either operated by the same or a different MC service user.